 The Nature of Routine and Ritual

-When we as the clinician, parent, or friend are trying to help a child struggling with self-injury addiction, it can feel like an uphill battle.
-We just want them to be healthy and safe.
-We just want them to stop engaging in the behaviors.
-We may even say to them, “just stop doing that.”
-They may be able to abstain temporarily due to motivating factors or a period of stability in the mood.
+As the clinician, parent, or friend, trying to help a child struggling with self-injury addiction can feel like an uphill battle.
+The ultimate goal is to just keep them healthy and safe.
+Young kids may be able to abstain temporarily due to motivating factors or a period of stability in the mood.
 However, it is often not as easy as “mind over matter.”
-Until we look at what is at the root of the behavior, the “why”, we cannot break the cycle.
+Hence it is of utmost importance to study the root of the behavior in order to break the cycle.

 Developing a Support System